Social Studies Materials:Click here

 • Which state has the most electoral votes?

-• How many electoral votes does the homestate of Senator John McCain have?
+• How many electoral votes does the homestate of Donald Trump?

-• How many electoral votes does the homestate of Senator Barack Obama have?
+• How many electoral votes does the homestate of Hillary Clinton have?

 • How many votes does the District of Columbia have?